DanielKneipp/python-poetry-cicd/README.md

 if the credentials are configured properly.
 This is executed after every merge on `master`.
 Since the tests on every change have been executed already from the `ci` workflow, we can skip to the deployment actions

 Both workflows reuse a `setup` action to configure the machine with the required dependencies.
+This setup also caches the python virtualenv when nothing has changed in the `poetry.lock` file, making subsequent workflow executions much faster.

 ### Why just one job